ComradOrg/Comrad/README.md

 The cross-platform app is made with [KivyMD](https://github.com/kivymd/KivyMD), a variant of [Kivy](https://kivy.org/), a cross-platform mobile development framework in Python.
 Python is an easy and versatile progamming language to learn, which keeps the code accessible to as many people as possible.

+### Cryptography

+We are using [Themis](https://github.com/cossacklabs/themis), a high-level cross-platform cryptography library, for all cryptographic functions, rather than handling any primitives ourselves.

+### API and terminal app

+All simple object-oriented stuff in Python.

 ### Database

-The database is a [Kademlia](https://github.com/bmuller/kademlia) Distributed Hash Table, a p2p data store, written in Python.
+The database is a simple key-value store written in Python, "simplekv".

 ## Install